StarPlayrX/XPC123/README.md

 The Mach Client can run in either a gui app or command line tool.
 Most of the time, you'll run the mach service as a Launch Daemon, so this example is probably what you want to get started using XPC.

 Outside of Xcode, MachServices need to run as a LaunchDaemon.
-Apple allows Launch Daemon Mach Services to run in Xcode for testing purposes only.
+Apple allows LaunchDaemon MachServices to run in Xcode for testing purposes only.
 Here is some info on that:

 https://stackoverflow.com/questions/19881950/xpc-communication-between-service-and-client-app-works-only-when-launched-from-x